BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 An object that is stored as an attribute of another object.

 *deep copy*:
-To copy the contents of an object as well as any embedded objects, and any objects embedded in them, and so on; implemented by the deepcopy function in the copy module.
+To copy the contents of an object as well as any embedded objects, and any objects embedded in them, and so on; implemented by the `deepcopy` function.

 *object diagram*:
 A diagram that shows objects, their attributes, and the values of the attributes.